 Even our Facebook statuses say "single!"
 Get the picture?
 How are we going to be able to satisfy the immigration officials that this marriage is the real thing, not a fraud to get my husband a green card?

-You're in a similar situation to many same-sex couples right now.
+You're not alone; you are in a similar situation to many same-sex couples.
 And you're right to give this issue your full attention, since U.S. Citizenship and Immigration Services (USCIS) is perpetually on the lookout for cases where people get married not out of love or to establish a life together, but simply to obtain U.S. lawful permanent residence (a green card) for the noncitizen.

-USCIS does not plan to scrutinize same-sex marriages any more closely than it scrutinizes opposite-sex marriages – but it has always scrutinized those plenty closely.
+USCIS states that it does not scrutinize same-sex marriages any more closely than it scrutinizes opposite-sex marriages, but it has always scrutinized those plenty closely.

 Don't panic, however: With a little creativity, you can find a way.
 Although USCIS and various experts provide lists of suggested documents for proving the bona fides of a marriage, none of the items on these lists is absolutely required.

 What you supply is up to you.
 Here are some suggestions:

 These are just ideas to get you started.
 For additional help, consult an experienced immigration attorney; perhaps in another city from the one you live in!